 Sony RX100 III versus Canon M3

-The Sony Cyber-shot DSC-RX100 III and the Canon EOS M3 are two digital cameras that were announced, respectively, in May 2014 and February 2015.
-The RX100 III is a fixed lens compact, while the EOS M3 is a mirrorless interchangeable lens camera.
+The Sony Cyber-shot DSC-RX100 III and the Canon EOS M3 are two digital cameras that were revealed to the public, respectively, in May 2014 and February 2015.
+The RX100 III is a fixed lens compact, while the M3 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 III) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.

 The physical size and weight of the Sony RX100 III and the Canon M3 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 III – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M3 is notably larger (28 percent) than the Sony RX100 III.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
-In this context, it is worth noting that neither the RX100 III nor the EOS M3 are weather-sealed.
+In this context, it is worth noting that neither the RX100 III nor the M3 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.